 - A lot of times, highly refined carbs, milk/dairy products, fibrous veggies, and beans/legumes can lead to bloating and puffiness.
 But waiiit, some of those are good for us!!
 I recommend gradually including more fiber-rich foods in your diet overtime (beans, legumes, fibrous veggies like broccoli and cauliflower), rather than adding in a lot all at once.
 Stay away from carbonated and sugary beverages!!
 Drinking from a straw can also lead to bloating.
 Foods high in salt can leave you feeling “puffy”.
 In general, focus on eating more “real” foods – fruits, vegetables, lean protein, healthy fats, and whole grain (if you tolerate them).
 It may also help to keep a journal of these healthy foods that still cause bloating; I don’t recommend cutting them out, but if you know that broccoli causes you to feel bloated, it can help to know that in case you’ve got a special event coming up and want to feel you best – you could try swapping out the broccoli and instead having another equally nutritious veggie!

 How do you get your motivation to crush your 5 am workouts?

-- A ringtone that gets me pumped (you can customize from songs in your iTunes library!), some type of caffeine (I use Rootz Nutrition pre-workout), a little gas in the tank (in the form of energy bites), a large gulp of water to hydrate, and workout clothes that fit me well (I continually reach for my lululemon ‘all the right places’ leggings)!
+- A ringtone that gets me pumped (you can customize from songs in your iTunes library!), some type of caffeine (I use Rootz Nutrition pre-workout), a little gas in the tank (in the form of energy bites), a large gulp of water to hydrate, a GOOD NIGHT’S SLEEP, and workout clothes that fit me well (I continually reach for my lululemon ‘all the right places’ leggings)!
 It isn’t always easy, but I feel so much better, more energized, and more comfortable in my body once I get a little movement in, and many times the only time I have to do so is before the sun is up!

 How do you value sleep versus exercise when it comes to health?